 Enables you to claim a refund, subject to certain conditions, of the goods and services tax (GST) and wine equalisation tax (WET) that you pay on goods you buy in Australia.

-Australian Customs and Border Protection Service page with information on documents required for customs clearance, information for sea travellers and items you must declare on arrival (including cash/currency) for arriving travellers.
+Provides information for arriving travellers on documents required for customs clearance, information for sea travellers and items you must declare on arrival (including cash/currency).

 Customs Watch is Customs and Border Protection's national information collection program.
 Customs and Border Protection encourages industry and the Australian community to report suspicious behaviour to Customs Watch toll-free on 1800 06 1800, or by using the online form.

 Australian Customs and Border Protection Service information on customs clearance for departing travellers.

 Lists the duty-free concessions available to travellers entering or returning to Australia.

 The Australian Customs and Border Protection Service provides information on buying and importing goods from overseas, and for travellers arriving in and departing from Australia.

 If you're heading overseas, be careful about what you purchase and try to bring back into Australia.
 Information includes what can be claimed under the Tourist Refund Scheme (TRS), flight restrictions for gels, aerosols and liquids, duty-free concessions, and information for those departing and arriving by sea.

 Provides information on privately importing a motor vehicle into Australia.